 Finally decided to make a move from Flash-based eLearning to HTML5?
 Then you must have gathered all the existing assets and evaluated which ones need to be converted.
-I’m sure you must have come across many Flash courses which do not have source files, isn’t it?
+While converting Flash to HTML5, I’m sure you must have come across many Flash courses which do not have source files, isn’t it?
 This is probably because the source files are misplaced or corrupted, the system where they were stored malfunctioned, or maybe your eLearning vendor never provided them in the first place.
 Well, all is not lost because your existing Flash courses can still be converted to HTML5.
 Here are 3 ways content can be retrieved from Flash-based eLearning courses that have no source files, and used to develop HTML5 courses.

 Extract content from Flash courses without source files